 Set the bean loft according to the recommended setting on page 28.
-Please note: You will set the loft at a slightly higher setting while loading the beans and then turn it down slightly while roasting.
+Please note: You will set the loft at a slightly higher setting while loading the beans and then you may need to turn it down slightly while roasting.
 This is a safety precaution because the beans will burn very quickly if they are not moving the entire time they are in the hopper.
-Once the beans are in the hopper, you will turn down the loft slightly so the beans can settle into their roasting cycle.
+Once the beans are in the hopper, you can turn down the loft slightly so the beans can settle into their roasting cycle.